JakubHavlas/graph-lib/README.md

 My method for detecting asymptotes checks whether the last calculated point was on the opposite side of the viewport from the current one.
 It's a basic but workable solution given the limitations — improvements are on the roadmap.

+### ProcessInput & ParseExpression

+My library works with expressions in array from, see NewParseExpression how they are correctly parsed.
+Also it supports variables, see ProcessInput on how it handles them.
 ---

 ## 🎛️ Library Controller

 Use this component for a simple setup.
 It requires:
-- `reqs` array of valid expressions and their colors
+- `reqs` array of valid expressions and their colors or variables.
+From 3.0 this library is able to handle notation like "a=3", "ax"
 ```ts
 export type reqs = {
   expression: string;